AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 for a nice explanation).
-An effect cannot map the premultiplication state of the input clips, but it can specify the premultiplication state of the output clip.
+An effect cannot map the premultiplication state of the input clips, but it can specify the premultiplication state of the output clip via :c:macro:`kOfxImageEffectPropPreMultiplication`, setting that to :c:macro:`kOfxImagePreMultiplied` or :c:macro:`kOfxImageUnPreMultiplied`.

 The output's default premultiplication state is...

--  premultiplied if any of the inputs are premultiplied,
+-  premultiplied if any of the inputs are premultiplied
--  otherwise unpremultiplied if any of the inputs are unpremultiplied,
+-  otherwise unpremultiplied if any of the inputs are unpremultiplied
--  otherwise opaque.
+-  otherwise opaque